There’s a lot of hype surrounding bitcoin wallet newcomer Exodus, with its versatile design and multi-currency features.

 Exodus: The good and the bad

-- Ideal for the cryptocurrency investor or portfolio builder
+- Ideal for the cryptocurrency trader or portfolio builder

 - Access to nearly a dozen cryptocurrency assets